Press Releases

 Back

-• Fraunhofer IBMT Partner in the EU-Project "CombiDiag" / 2024
+• Fraunhofer IBMT collaborates in the new EU-funded research project ENDOMIX / 2024

 more info